McMelonTV/nightfall-pm5/README.md

-# Nightfall
+# Nightfall PM5
-The code is terrible and from some old version of pm4 before pm4 was stable so have fun figuring it out.
+A work-in-progress port of the [Nightfall Core Plugin](https://github.com/NightfallPE/source) to PM5.